 Setup Solr in the middle of the installation

 After starting the installation program and having it run part way through, a pyenv folder with src/ckan will be created.
-It will follow the name conventions provided in the my_config.cfg file (See p).
+It will follow the name conventions provided in the my_config.cfg file (See Setting parameters in my_config.cfg).

 Under example/solr/collection1/conf of your solr installation dir, you will find a schema.xml file.
 Replace this file with the file schema.xml from ngds/installation/schema.xml.
 This will allow solr to index imported ckan files.
 Do not skip this step!